sagiegurari/simple_redis/README.md

 ## Overview
 This library provides a very basic, simple API for the most common redis operations.<br>
-While not as comprehensive or flexiable as [redis-rs](https://crates.io/crates/redis), it does provide a simpler api for most common use cases and operations as well as automatic internal connection and subscription (pubsub) handling.<br>
+While not as comprehensive or flexiable as [redis-rs](https://crates.io/crates/redis), it does provide a simpler api for most common use cases and operations as well as automatic and resilient internal connection and subscription (pubsub) handling.<br>
 In addition, the entire API is accessible via redis client and there is no need to manage connection or pubsub instances in parallel.<br>
 <br>
-Connection resiliency is managed by verifying the connection before every operation against the redis server.<br>
+Connection resiliency is managed by verifying the internally managed connection before every operation against the redis server.<br>
 In case of any connection issue, a new connection will be allocated to ensure the operation is invoked on a valid connection only.<br>
 However, this comes at a small performance cost of PING operation to the redis server.<br>
+In [redis-rs](https://crates.io/crates/redis), connections are no longer usable in case the connection is broken and if operations are invoked on the client directly, it will basically open a new connection for every operation which is very costly.<br>
 <br>
-Subscription resiliency is ensured by recreating the internal pubsub and issuing new subscription requests automatically in case of any error while fetching a message from the subscribed channels.
+Subscription resiliency is ensured by recreating the internal pubsub and issuing new subscription requests automatically in case of any error while fetching a message from the subscribed channels.<br>
+[redis-rs](https://crates.io/crates/redis) doesn't provide any such automatic resiliency and resubscription capabilities.
 <br>
 <br>
 **This library is still in initial development stage and many more features will come soon.**